jakored1/webshells/php_webshell/README.md

 # you can also change the `DEFAULT_POST_PARAM` parameter in `client.py` if you don't want to pass it as an argument everytime
 python3 client.py -u http://example.com/webshell.php -t cat -p "/etc/passwd" --post-param "cmd"
 ```
+## Stealth
+- The webshell only uses POST requests, as GET requests are often better logged.
+- When executing commands we do it like this `bash -c 'exec 2>&1 COMMAND'`, to make sure errors get piped back to us.
+This is meant to allow us to see errors that might occur, and also makes sure that errors that occur are not shown in the websites log files.
+- The entire webshell (aside from the 'exec' type) uses eval().
+This means we are not opening new processes on the target, therefore arrousing less suspicion.
+- Stuff relating to obfuscation, size and last edited time of the uploaded webshell, I leave for you to do alone and research online :)
 ## Future Plans
 I want to add an upload/download file feature, might get to that later
 Enjoy!